“Most kids dream of being a pop star – I have lived my dream!

 On the 20th March 2017 Hazell joined her 80’s peers in support of Comic Relief, and performed a classic Dean & Ware version of “Searchin‘” live on Radio 2 “Hits of The 80’s” hosted by Radio 1’s Scott Mills to give encouragement to Sara Cox during her epic 24 hour Dance-a-thon, which raised over £ ONE MILLION for charities in the UK and abroad.

-Hazell is delighted to be joining “Lets Rock – The RETRO Festival” in 2018, as part of the line-up for The Retrobates Party Live.
+Hazell was delighted to join the line up at Let’s Rock – The Retro Festival 2018, as part of the line-up for The Retrobates Party Live.

 “Things just dont seem to be slowing down!”